PRAYER OF FRA GIOVANNI GIOCONDO

 Life is so full of meaning and purpose,

-so full of beauty beneath its covering
+so full of beauty beneath its surface,

+your heaven.
 Courage then, to claim it.
-That is all!

-But courage you have, and the knowledge that we are pilgrims together, wending through unknown country home.
+But courage you have, and the knowledge

-And so, at this time, I greet you;
+And so, at this time, I greet you!

-not quite as the world sends greetings
+Not quite as the world sends greetings

 but with profound esteem, and with the prayers that for you now and forever,